New London, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 65.8 km2, of which 57.9 sqkm are land and 0.8 sqkm are water, comprising 12.12% of the town.
 Several large lakes are in the town, including Lake Sunapee forming the western border, Little Sunapee Lake north of the center, and Pleasant Lake in the east.
 The western side of town, including Lake Sunapee and Little Sunapee, is part of the Connecticut River watershed, via the Sugar River.
-The center and eastern side of the town are part of the Merrimack River watershed, with the center draining south to the Lane River in Sutton and from there to the Warner River, and the east part draining to the Blackwater River.
+The center and eastern side of the town are part of the Merrimack River watershed, with the center draining south to the Lane River in Sutton and from there to the Warner River, and the eastern section draining to the Blackwater River.
 The Warner and the Blackwater are both tributaries of the Contoocook River, which joins the Merrimack in Penacook.
 The highest point in town is Morgan Hill, approximately 1770 ft above sea level.

 The town is crossed by Interstate 89, which serves New London with two exits, and by New Hampshire Routes 11, 103A, and 114.